 One of the big things to come out of the Coronavirus pandemic is a massive shake-up of the way we work.
 More than ever people are working from home, and more and more people are starting their own freelance business.
 So how can you get started with your new business venture and starting making a good income as a freelancer?

 It takes a bit of effort to get started, but running your own business online is very rewarding in the long run.
 Set your own hours, choose your clients and (most likely) make more money than you would do in a standard day job.

 Sounds good, right?
 So check out our tips for starting your own online business.

 It can be very tempting to go all guns blazing and try and establish your freelance business as a bit of a Jack of all Trades.
 From personal experience I can tell you that this makes it hard to focus on the bigger piture as you’re trying to do too many things at once.

 I recommend finding your niche service and focusing just on that to start with.
 For example, if you’re starting a digital marketing business, provide one service but do it as well as you can.
-If you provide PPC, SEO, content writing, web design and graphic design, this can get incredibly confusing and may even result in your providing a sub-par service in all fields.
+If you provide PPC, SEO, content writing, web design, video editing and graphic design, this can get incredibly confusing and may even result in your providing a sub-par service in all fields.

 Play to your strengths, start with something that you can do well, and aim to diversify and offer more options as your career progresses.

 2. Certifications & training